neicnordic/ahm17.neic.nordforsk.org/crossteam.md

 - develop ideas for future projects or activities
 - propose actions to mitigate known shortcomings

 ### Have fun

 - enjoy working with your - otherwise remote - colleagues
-- compete with your peer cross-team groups to win a price for the best collaboration proposal
-- win evaluator prices in different categories

 ### Background story